lauT0/lab1cse101/index.md

   6. kiki's delivery service - 8/10
   7. Whisper of the Heart - 6/10
   8. From up on Poppy Hill - 5/10 **weird**
-  9. Ocean waves - 4/10 **horrible**
+  9. Ocean waves - 4/10 ***horrible***

 ### Code Sample:
+I'm trying to leetcode more in order to improve my coding skills and I also want to start doing hackathons.
 This is my solution to leetcode 11.
-Container With Most Water.
-I dont really know how else to include a code block in this assignment:
+Container With Most Water:

 ```
 class Solution {